The Role Of Hormone Tests

 - Some practitioners have expressed a concern about the convenience of a 24-hour urine collection.

 - To help ensure accuracy, some labs and their total testosterone hormone testing have been CDC-certified every year since the program’s inception in 2011.
 Unfortunately, there is no similar certification program for overall urine hormone testing at this time.

 DUTCH – Dried Urine Test Comprehensive Hormone Tests

-To receive $100 off of your DUTCH test, use Passionate For Truth’s special discount code: pft100
+To receive a discount off of your DUTCH test purchase, use Passionate For Truth’s special discount links.

 Hormone blood tests, saliva test and 24 hour urine hormone tests are useful tools, but according to Precision Laboratories, they are not the same as the comprehensive DUTCH test.
 Blood tests won’t measure your cortisol rhythms and estrogen metabolism.
 Blood tests will not track hormone replacement as thoroughly.
 They will not shed light on adrenal, cortisol and sleep problems.